zestedesavoir/latex-template/documentation.md

 ## Quotes

-The `Quote` environement takes an extra parameter, being the source of the quote.
+The `Quotation` environement takes an extra parameter, being the source of the quote.